Someries Lodge No. 5202

 RW Bro Anthony P Henderson – Bedfordshire Provincial Grand Master

-remember the past
+remembering the past

 Someries Lodge takes its name from Someries Castle – A Scheduled Ancient Monument standing near Luton Town in Bedfordshire.
 It is one of the first brick buildings in England and was inhabited by Nobility since at least the 1200’s, starting with Sir William Percival de Someries.
 It passed down his line and then later to the Wenlock family around the 1420’s – who expanded the site.
 The ancient structure and name of the family who owned it inspired the founders of our lodge to pay tribute to the historic name and honour Luton’s rich heritage through our Lodge – linking it with Luton and establishing something that embodies tradition and longevity.
 Our banner shows the castle and our Lodge Room contains the same stone used by its builders to decorate the entrance of the castle.